2011 Slave Lake wildfire: 2011 fire season

 Wildfires are common in Canada.
 Approximately 8,000 such fires occur every year across the country, and collectively burn 2.5 million hectares of land.
 Such fires in Alberta usually occur in remote areas and rarely threaten populated settlements.
 The last fire to seriously affect a community in Alberta destroyed 59 buildings in the hamlet of Chisholm in 2001.
 The Slave Lake area has been threatened by fires in the past.
 Communities on the eastern outskirts of town were evacuated in 2001 by the approach of the Chisholm fire, while the town was saved from destruction by change in the winds in 1968.

 The province faced unusually dry conditions and high winds throughout the spring, leading to extreme risk of fire across much of the province.
 By mid-May, over 100 wildfires were burning across the province, including 23 that were considered out of control.
 Over 105000 ha had been burned, and the majority of the fires were in the Lesser Slave Lake area, where 15 fires were burning out of control.
 Nearly 1100 firefighters were battling the blazes across the country.
 As a consequence of the fire conditions, the provincial government enacted a complete fire ban across the entire province ahead of the Victoria Day long weekend; it was only the second time in history the government had issued such an order.

-The fire that struck Slave Lake started 15 km east of town around 1:30 pm on Saturday, May 14, and grew to 500 ha within three hours.
+The fire that struck Slave Lake started 15 km east of town around 1:30 pm on May 14, and grew to 500 ha within three hours.
 An evacuation order was issued for 250 people who lived in the area, while a second fire burning west of Slave Lake, near the hamlet of Wagner, prompted provincial officials to order the evacuation of 800–900 people from that area.
-Displaced residents were sent to Slave Lake, where the town's fire chief initially expressed confidence that the town itself was not in serious danger, though Slave Lake declared a local state of emergency on Saturday night.
+Displaced residents were sent to Slave Lake, where the town's fire chief initially expressed confidence that the town itself was not in serious danger, though Slave Lake declared a local state of emergency that night.